Are you planning your holiday in North Wales in 2025 and thinking about climbing Yr Wyddfa (Snowdon)?

 Facilities on the mountain

-• The visitor centre / cafe at the top of Yr Wyddfa (Snowdon) - Hafod Eryri - closed for the winter at the end of October 2023 when Snowdon Mountain Railway services stopped going to the summit
+The visitor centre / cafe at the top of Yr Wyddfa (Snowdon) - Hafod Eryri - closes for the winter when Snowdon Mountain Railway services stop going to the summit

 IMPORTANT - ‘Leave No Trace’